SmartableAI/artificial-intelligence/_news/2020-08-08-hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-e-commerce.md

     isCached: true

 related:
-  - title: "Hypotenuse AI wants to take the strain out of copywriting for e-commerce"
+  - title: "Hypotenuse AI wants to take the strain out of copywriting for ecommerce"
     excerpt: "Imagine buying a dress online because a piece of code sold you on its ‘flattering, feminine flair’ — or convinced you ‘romantic floral details’ would outline your figure with ‘timeless style’.
 The very same day your friend buy the same dress from the same"
-    publishedDateTime: 2020-08-08T01:42:00Z
+    publishedDateTime: 2020-08-07T15:11:00Z
     webUrl: "https://techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/"
     ampWebUrl: "https://techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/amp/"
     cdnAmpWebUrl: "https://techcrunch-com.cdn.ampproject.org/c/s/techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/amp/"